Frequently Asked Questions

 20. Who will have access to appraisal forms?

-Your management chain together with the HR Advisory Team.
+Your management chain together with the HR Services Team.
 More senior staff from Human Resources may also require access to these documents.
-Should you apply for another job within the organisation, Recruitment Selection Panels may also be given access to your most recent appraisal report.
+Should you apply for another job within the organisation, recruitment selection panels may also be given access to your most recent appraisal report.

 21. Who may keep copies of the forms?

-The Human Resources Office will hold an electronic version of the form.
-The job holder and Reporting Officer may also keep a convenience copy of the form provided it is kept secure and confidential although BIT have asked that we keep this to a minimum.
+The Human Resources Office will hold an electronic version of the Appraisal Form.
+The job holder and Reporting Officer may also keep a convenience copy of the form provided it is kept secure and confidential (although BIT have asked that we keep this to a minimum).
 Multiple or old versions of forms should not be kept to ensure compliance with records management good practice.